 The roadmap is a sprawling work, ambitious and commendable in many ways, particularly its breadth and depth of analysis.
 But let’s be clear: this is no ‘map’.
-It is not a step-by-step instructions for moving the economy from point A to a pre-determined and more prosperous point B.
+It is not a set of step-by-step instructions for moving the economy from point A to a pre-determined and more prosperous point B.

-What it lacks in scrutable policy, though, the roadmap makes up for with a wealth of promising ideas, and a thorough inspection of the UK’s innovation engine.
-From the fuel pumps of public funding to the spark-plugs of the startup scene, BEIS finds a largely operational machine, but one that is shackled by inefficiency, uncertainty and underinvestment.
+What it lacks in scrutable policy, though, the roadmap makes up for with a wealth of promising ideas and a thorough inspection of the UK’s innovation engine.
+From the fuel pumps of public funding to the spark plugs of the startup scene, BEIS finds a largely operational machine but one that is shackled by inefficiency, uncertainty and underinvestment.

 With the government planning a substantial expansion to R&D investment – rising to £22 billion a year by 2024/5 – the roadmap offers a valuable preview of how this money will be spent to increase productivity and cultivate future breakthroughs.

 Let’s take a closer look.

 Office for Talent

 The supply of talent featured heavily in the R&D Roadmap.
 This is not surprising given the pivotal role talent plays in innovation.
 The roadmap presented a range of ideas for attracting talent from overseas, nurturing it domestically, and increasing workforce diversity – an important step in distributing the benefits of innovation evenly across the country.